elastic/kibana/src/plugins/interactive_setup/README.md

 Kibana does not start interactive setup mode if it detects that an Elasticsearch connection has already been configured.
 This is always the case when running `yarn start` so in order to trigger interactive setup we need to run Elasticsearch manually and pass a special command line flag to the Kibana start command.

-Note: End-users do not need to do this since they will be running the Kibana binary directly.

 1. Start a clean copy of Elasticsearch from inside your Kibana working directory:

     ```